 Students admitted to the CIB may withdraw themselves from the program by completing and submitting a CIB Cancellation form.
 If students know they will not complete all CIB requirements, withdrawal from the program as soon as possible is requested.
 This will make your space available to future students applying to the CIB.

-Upon successful completion of all CIB requirements prior to or concurrently with degree requirements, students will have “Awarded Certificate in Business” notated on official transcripts for the semester in which the last CIB requirements are completed.
+Upon successful completion of all CIB requirements prior to or concurrently with degree requirements, students will have “Awarded Certificate in Business” notated on official transcripts after successful degree completion.
 Students do not receive a separate paper certificate, nor is the certificate notated on a diploma.